AxiSEMunity/AxiSEM3D/doc/Installation.md

 `AxiSEM3D` has been built successfully if an error message appears saying "Missing input directory".

 #### 2.4.
 Complete examples
 A few complete examples are provided below.
-On an HPC cluster, the major variability comes from the environment, such as loading a proper compiler suite
+On an HPC cluster, the major variability comes from the environment setup, such as loading and using a proper compiler suite, which should

 * A laptop or workstation with `conda` (GNU compilers):